AliSoftware/OHHTTPStubs/README.md

 This example also demonstrate how to **easily return the content of a given file in your application bundle**.
 This is useful if you have all your fixtures (stubbed responses for your Unit Tests) in your Xcode project linked with your Unit Test target.

-> Note: You may even put all your fixtures in a custom bundle (let's call it Fixtures.bundle) to group them, simply link this bundle to your Unit Test target, and then use my helper macros macros to get it like this: `OHPathForFileInBundle(@"wsresponse.json",OHResourceBundle(@"Fixtures"))`.
+> Note: You may even put all your fixtures in a custom bundle (let's call it Fixtures.bundle) and then use the helper macros to get it with `OHPathForFileInBundle(@"wsresponse.json",OHResourceBundle(@"Fixtures"))`.
-_Of course, you are free to build your own file paths or define your own macros to ease your path construction :wink:_

-##### Set request and response time
+### Set request and response time

 The `OHHTTPStubsResponse` you return can also contain timing information, like if `OHHTTPStubs` should simulate a latency by delaying the response or sending the data in small chunks during a given duration instead of all at a time.
 _This is useful to simulate slow networks, for example, and to check that your user interface does not freeze in such occasions and that you though about displaying some activity indicators while waiting for your network responses, etc._